 - Wind will boost your Dragon type counters.

 - Snow will boost your Ice type counters.

 - Sunny/Clear Weather will boost your Ground type counters.

 Questions about taking on Mega Ampharos in Pokémon Go?

 Do you have any questions about taking on this Mega Raid?
 Got any tips for your fellow Trainers?
-Drop them in the comments below, and be sure to check out our Complete Pokédex, so you can be the very best like no one every was!
+Drop them in the comments below, and be sure to check out our other Pokémon Go guides so you too can become a Pokémon Master!